Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.31:
+- The source of the Neagate bug has been found and eliminated
+- The source of the forest walk bug has been found and eliminated
+- Updated UI suggests Beginner, Intermediate, Advanced, and Finalist flags (much like Zelda 2 randomizer)

 New in ver 1.3:
 - You can now shorten the Abyss
 - You can now randomize where shops are found